 The duration of a lumpectomy surgery varies greatly however most procedures take only a few hours to complete.

-Our rapid diagnostic breast center means that patients can usually have their breast cancer surgery within a week or so of their diagnosis.
+Mastectomies, lumpectomies and reconstruction surgery may be required if a cancer is diagnosed.
+VMmed's Montreal Breast Center is what is known as a rapid diagnostic breast center; this means that patients can receive results within days of finding a suspected abnormality and those requiring surgery can usually schedule it within a few days of their diagnosis.
 Our multidisciplinary team of physicians – which includes radiologists, surgeons, pathologists, medical oncologists, surgical oncologists, radiation oncologists and genetic counselors, meets weekly to discuss every new cancer case.

 This collaborative environment ensures that surgical options, as well as pre and post-operative treatment options, are tailored to each individual patient.
 All VMmed patients meet with our oncology team before their operation in order to review proposed treatment options.
 Staging exams may be required before or after an operation.